thunderbird/webext-docs/changes/beta84.rst

 windows
 =======

-* The following function has been added:
+* The :ref:`windows.openDefaultBrowser` function has been added.

-  * :ref:`windows.openDefaultBrowser`

 browserAction
 ==================================================